mlanza/ai-literacy/301/06-feet-on-the-ground.md

 }
 ```

 This response has two layers: the natural-language explanation for the human and the structured tool call for the system.
-That duality is exactly what makes the LLM a **universal mediator** — one foot in each world, translating human intention into machine action.
+That duality is exactly what makes a model a **universal mediator** — one foot in each world, translating human intention into machine action.

 The developer extracts the structured request and relays it to the **MCP calendar service**, which responds: